alexmorley/CodeOfConduct.Builder/README.md

 A set of clickable options to build the perfect Code of Conduct for your event/community/organisation

+## Contributing
+Yay!
+Come help.
+Check out the [issues](https://github.com/alexmorley/CodeOfConduct.Builder/issues).
+The easiest way to serve the website locally is to follow the development guidlines below.
+Let me know if there are any hitches there!

+Also I try to use the branching model described [here](http://nvie.com/posts/a-successful-git-branching-model/).
+Don't worry about it too much but the main thing is to make pull requests against the develop branch.
+Not master!

 ## Development
 To get a local version of this website on your computer *should* be as easy as:
 - install [Docker](docker.io) community edition